 From another EEA country

-You may order medicines from another EEA country provided that the medicine is:
+You may order medicines from another EEA country (includes EU countries, Iceland, Liechtenstein or Norway) provided that the medicine is:

 - for your personal use